 What kind of care should you be prepared to give your new Mini Aussiedoodle?
-Let’s answer that question next.
+Let’s explore the answer to that question next.

 First off, you should be prepared to give your Mini Aussiedoodle adequate social interaction and mental stimulation.
 These smart, social dogs need human attention to thrive.
-If they don’t get enough stimulation, they will use their active brains to seek their own entertainment, which is often destructive!
+If they don’t get enough stimulation, they will use their active brains to seek their own entertainment, which is often negative and destructive!

 Some easy ways to give your puppy attention are: